jay-johnson/docker-sphinx-bootstrap/README.rst

 Rebuilding HTML content without restarting the docker container
 ---------------------------------------------------------------

-I added a file that handles converting the ``rst`` files into html without a container restart.
-To rebuild the content for a new revision or deployment run:
+I added a rebuild-html.sh_ script that handles converting the ``rst`` files into html without a container restart.
+To rebuild the content for a new revision or deployment just run:

 ::

-     ./rebuild-html.sh
+     $ ./rebuild-html.sh
      Rebuilding HTML with command: /root/containerfiles/deploy-new-content.sh
      Done rebuilding html
      $